nuxeo/doc.nuxeo.com-content/src/userdoc/browsing-content/collections.md

 Beside the generic permissions, collection have a specific right, called "can collect".
 When you share a collection, you can choose to:

-*   Give read access: By giving them Read permission, you enable users to see the collection in their Home and the documents inside it depending on their permissions on each document;
+- Give read access: By giving them Read permission, you enable users to see the collection in their Home and the documents inside it depending on their permissions on each document;
-*   Enable users to add documents to the collection: By giving the permission "Can collect", you enable users to add documents to the collection and remove them;
+- Enable users to add documents to the collection: By giving the permission "Can collect", you enable users to add documents to the collection and remove them;
-*   Give edit access: By giving the Edit permission, you enable users to add documents to the collection, remove them and to edit the collection;
+- Give edit access: By giving the Edit permission, you enable users to add documents to the collection, remove them and to edit the collection;
-*   Make them manager for the collection: By giving them Manage everything permission, you enable users to manage the content of the collection and who can access it.
+- Make them manager for the collection: By giving them Manage everything permission, you enable users to manage the content of the collection and who can access it.
 {{! /multiexcerpt}}

 ## Removing Documents from a Collection
 {{! multiexcerpt name='removing'}}
 To remove a document from a collection, either click on the <span class="s1">icon&nbsp;![]({{file name='delete.png' page='icons-index'}}) of the collection</span> from the **Summary** tab of the document, or select the document in the collection the checkboxes and click <span class="s1">on the **Remove from collection** button.</span>

 In both ways the document is immediately removed from the collection.
 {{! /multiexcerpt}}

 ## Favorites
 {{! multiexcerpt name='favorites'}}
 Favorites is a particular collection that enables you to bookmark documents.
 The list of documents bookmarked as favorites is&nbsp;available:

-*   From your personal workspace in the **Favorites** collection
+- From your personal workspace in the **Favorites** collection
     ![]({{file name='Favorites-personal-workspace.png'}} ?w=600,border=true)
-*   From your dashboard in a&nbsp;**My Favorites&nbsp;**widget
+- From your dashboard in a **My Favorites** widget
     ![]({{file name='favorite_widget_dashboard.png'}} ?w=600,border=true)

 Bookmarking documents in your favorites can be done like when you add documents to a collection (see previous sections) and selecting the Favorites collection, or using the icon ![]({{file name='pin.png' page='icons-index'}}) from the document itself.